Hands-on Activity: Shapes of Strength

-If doing this activity as part of the Olympic Engineering unit, gear your examples towards the Olympics by showing pictures from Olympic sites or cities.
+If doing this activity as part of the Olympic Engineering unit, gear your examples towards the Olympics by showing pictures from Olympic sites and cities.

-If part of the structure is carrying more weight than the other, the structure will most likely fail faster and not be able to hold as much as when the structure is loaded evenly.
+If part of a structure is carrying more weight than the rest, the structure will most likely fail faster and not be able to hold as much as when the structure is loaded evenly.
 Point out that how the structure is loaded with weight plays an important role in its success or failure.

-If students are getting frustrated during the first attempt, shorten the building time.
+If students get frustrated during the first attempt, shorten the building time.

 If students do not find success on the second attempt, encourage them to learn from the design models of other successful groups.
 Ensure that they understand the relevance of different shapes and their strengths.
 If time allows, give the group the opportunity to build one last design after they understand the concepts.

 Discussion Questions: Solicit, integrate and summarize student responses.

 Activity Embedded Assessment

 Design Process: Before the re-design, ask the students to write out the design process for their designs.
 What is the need?
 How is the problem defined?
 If the students are having trouble, do the first few steps with the whole class.

 Re-Design Practice: Have the students list any design or fabrication changes they would make to the structures.
 Have them consider buildings and structures they see in their everyday life.
 Are there any similar characteristics shared by the different buildings?
 (Encourage the students to think about triangles and pillars/columns.)